United States v. Ramsey (1926): Trial in U.S. District Court

 Following the decision of the Supreme Court, Hale, Burkhart, and Ramsey were tried in federal court.
-Ernie Burkhart testified that Hale hired Ramsey to kill Roan.
+Ernest Burkhart testified that Hale hired Ramsey to kill Roan.
 Burkhart also testified to Hale's involvement in the Smith bombing, while Hale testified that he was in Fort Worth, Texas at the time of the killings.
 All three defendants were convicted and sentenced to life in prison; within days, both Hale and Ramsey appealed.

 Appeal

 Hale's appeal was heard first in 1928.
-It was based on improper procedure in admitting Burkhart's testimony as to the Smith bombing and again on the contention that the federal government did not have jurisdiction to try the case.
+It was based on improper procedure in admitting Ernest Burkhart's testimony as to the Smith bombing and again on the contention that the federal government did not have jurisdiction to try the case.
 The Eighth Circuit Court denied the plea to the jurisdiction, noting that the Supreme Court had ruled on that very issue earlier in the case.
 The court did find that the testimony as to the Smith bombing was not relevant to the Roan murder, was prejudicial against Hale, and required that the case be remanded for retrial.
 Ramsey's appeal was likewise successful on the same grounds in 1929.